 SEC.
 1188.
-All manufacturers and venders of mineral waters and other beverages allowed by law to be sold in bottles, upon which their names mineral watersmay or marks shall be respectively impressed, may file with the clerk of the file description of supreme court of the District a description of such bottles and of the marks upon their supreme court of the District a description of such bottles and of the name or marks thereon, and shall cause the same to be published for not less than two weeks, successively, in a daily or weekly newspaper, 307, s.
+All manufacturers and venders of mineral waters and other beverages allowed by law to be sold in bottles, upon which their names mineralwatersmay or marks shall be respectively impressed, may file with the clerk of the file description of suppressed the District a description of such bottles and of the supreme court of the District a description of such bottles and of the name or marks thereon, and shall cause the same to be published for not less than two weeks, successively, in a daily or weekly newspaper, 307, s.
 1, v.
 14, p. published in the District.